How to Reach Out on Anniversary of a Death

 There are several great options when it comes to reaching out to a friend or family member when the anniversary of death is approaching for someone they cared about.

 You can send a card letting them know that you're thinking about them, or send a gift.
 The gift could be flowers with a nice message, a gift card to a local restaurant, or a memorial gift that's symbolic of their loss.
+We love this beautiful remembrance jar where you can write messages throughout the year and reflect on them each time the anniversary of the loss comes up.

 Consider calling or texting to let them know that you're there for them and free if they want to talk or spend time together.
 If they live alone, maybe reach out a few days in advance to see if they'd like to spend time with you outside of the house so that plans can be made, but know that they may cancel day-of if they're overwhelmed.